 About Mikhail Smirnov: Mikhail Smirnov was born in Moscow, Russia in 1966.
 He has been in the business of Russian folk dance and music for more than 25 years.
 Mikhail is an artistic director and founder of ensemble Barynya based in New York City, author of many articles about traditional Russian dance, music and instruments in English and Russian.
 Mikhail received his Master's degree from the Moscow State University of Culture and Arts.
 As a child, he was a member of the famous "Moscow Boys Chorus" - one of the most prestigious all-male choirs in Russia.

-Before coming to the United States in 1991, Mikhail was a soloist in a several Russian folk dance and music groups including the Moscow State Center for Russian song, "Russkaya Pesnya", under the direction of Nadezhda Babkina.
+Before coming to the United States in 1991, Mikhail was a soloist of several Russian folk dance and music groups including the Moscow State Center for Russian song, "Russkaya Pesnya", under the direction of Nadezhda Babkina.
 In January 2009 Mikhail Smirnov and dancers of ensemble Barynya were featured on national TV, NBC's "SUPERSTARS OF DANCE" - breathtaking international dance competition led by executive producers Nigel Lythgoe and Simon Fuller (American Idol, So You Think You Can Dance).
 This prestigious dance competition hosted by Michael Flatley ("Lord of the Dance") and Susie Castillo, a former Miss USA.
 Mikhail Smirnov was one of eight judges to decide which country will win.
 The show premiered on NBC network.

 On Monday, May 2nd, 2016 at 10am Balalaika Trio provided one hour performance at Connecticut Baptist Homes, 292 Thorpe Ave., Meriden, CT 06450.
 Program included Russian, Cossack, Gypsy, Jewish, Ukrainian songs and dances as well as classical repertoire.